 No matter how fast the world changes, your education will provide you with an experience that will make you grow and change at the same time, and you will always be able to rely on it.
 When we speak of liberal education, we mean learning that will endure: broad acquaintances with areas of knowledge and experience that will help you live well, using your intellectual powers, imagination, and judgment.
 A liberal education prepares you to deal with a rapidly-changing world.
 It prepares you for leadership and responsibility in the vocational, social, and personal areas of your life.
 It enables you to keep on learning throughout your life.

 The Core Curriculum is one part of that education.
-The goals of the Core Curriculum include teaching students how to do things and providing the means to gain new knowledge.
 The Core courses will teach students how to use language effectively, handle quantitative data, and appreciate the creative arts; students will also gain an understanding of the nature of scientific inquiry and the impact of technology on society, the history and culture of the United States and of other societies, the differences between individual and communal needs, and the many ways in which race and racism affect all of us.
 Each Core area focuses on one of these goals, but courses and experiences in other Core areas and in the majors build upon and reinforce Core skills and knowledge.
-All undergraduate students at Temple complete some form of the Core Curriculum.
+All undergraduate students who were admitted to Temple prior to Fall 2008 and all transfer students who are admitted to Temple prior to Fall 2010 complete some form of the Core Curriculum.

-Students entering Temple as freshmen and transfer students with fewer than 45 transfer credits complete these Core requirements:
+Students entering Temple as transfer students with fewer than 45 transfer credits complete these Core requirements:

 * Three Writing-Intensive courses are required in addition to the two Writing-Intensive Intellectual Heritage courses.
-The three additional courses include a Writing Capstone course (3 credits) required by the student's major and two other approved Writing-Intensive courses.
-A range of credits is given because those courses may overlap with another Core area, and so are not counted as separate credits, or may be Writing-Intensive only.
+The three additional courses include Writing-Intensive courses required by the student's major and an additional approved Writing-Intensive course.

-**The results of placement tests and options in the International Studies area may result in lower numbers of required courses and credits.
+** The total number of Core credits varies as a result of courses that may satisfy multiple Core areas.
+Additionally, the results of placement tests and options in the International Studies area may result in lower numbers of required courses and credits.

 Highly-motivated students who seek especially challenging courses may wish to apply for admission to the University Honors Program, which offers special Honors courses that meet Core requirements.

-Descriptions of Core courses are available in the printed Undergraduate Course Descriptions published each Spring before the registration period for Fall courses, and online through the web version of this Bulletin (www.temple.edu/bulletin/ugradbulletin/ucd/ucdtoc.html).
-Because not all approved courses are offered every semester, each semester's Guide to Registration contains a list of Core courses being taught that term.
-Lists of newly approved Core courses, other changes and notices, additional information about the Core, and an e-mail link for questions are available on the Core website (www.temple.edu/vpus/ucc/index.htm).
+Descriptions of Core and GenEd courses are available in the printed Undergraduate Course Descriptions catalog published each spring before the registration period for fall courses, and online through the web version of this Bulletin (www.temple.edu/bulletin/ugradbulletin/ucd/ucdtoc.html).
+Because not all approved courses are offered every semester, each semester's Guide to Registration contains a list of Core and GenEd courses being taught that term.
+Lists of newly-approved Core courses, other changes and notices, additional information about the Core, and an e-mail link for questions are available on the Core web site (www.temple.edu/vpus/ucc/index.htm).